-Just as what the name indicates, an embedded SIM is a SIM card that is integrated within the device itself and can’t be removed.
 This is the way the manufactures of the new models of the SIM cards place them in the motherboard across the industry so that you do not need to order and physically insert new SIM cards into your device.

 eSIMs are not quite the norm of all phones at the moment.
 However, interest in them is steadily growing.
 This is because the market of smartphones, including Apple, Samsung, Google, and Huawei, is orienting its products towards eSIM adoption.
-You might be pleasantly surprised by what eSIM has to offer if you’re on the fence about this new technology.
+You might feel pleasantly surprised by what eSIM has to offer if you’re on the fence about this new technology.

 What are the devices supporting eSIM?